Infinite Growth on a Finite Planet

 As long a society is monetized and militarized, it won’t be possible to change our current trajectory.
 We might only have a chance at it if we can attempt a paradigm shift toward permaculture, keep warming under 2°C, refuse fiat currency, and put in place a sustainable economy.
 This would likely entail bringing an end to this metastatic currency and embarking on an “ecological society“.

 Researchers around the globe are actively discussing and reporting out on methodologies for implementing sustainable economies and governance within our current economic structures.
 There are numerous recommendations and studies on this topic.
-As a society we need to really focus on integrating these new guidelines and discuss system change in order to avoid climate change.
+As a global species, we need to really focus on integrating these new guidelines and discuss system change in order to avoid climate change.
 We have yet to begin to invest in our future until we confront this challenge now in front of us.
-Here are some examples we can begin to learn from:

 We are called in our professional ethics to first, do no harm.
 However, our current economic model is driving us to commit atrocities for short term gains while we lose any chance for a future.
 For the majority of people on the planet, as well as the hundreds of species going extinct daily, shifting to a new paradigm will not happen soon enough.
 Yet we all know that ending the money monopoly will also come at a price.
 However, it’s clear according to Kate Raworth, who explains 7 ways to think like a 21st century economist, that: